thasviya/mayaserver/README.md

 ## Troubleshooting

-- Verify the presence of Mayaserver binary
+- Verify the presence of maya api server binary
-  - which mayaserver
+  - which m-apiserver
-  - mayaserver -version
+  - m-apiserver version

-- Verify the presence of Mayaserver's orchestrator's .INI file(s)
+- Verify the presence of maya api server's orchestrator's .INI file(s)
   - i.e. /etc/mayaserver/orchprovider/nomad_global.INI
   - `global` is the name of the region

-- Verify the contents of Mayaserver's orchestrator's .INI file
+- Verify the contents of maya api server's orchestrator's .INI file

-- Verify if Mayaserver is running as a process
+- Verify if maya api server is running as a process
   - Watch out for the process with 5656 as the port
-  - `5656` is the default tcp port on which Mayaserver's services are exposed
+  - `5656` is the default tcp port on which maya api server's services are exposed

   ```bash
   # Use netstat command